YoniGR94/Firefighter_wage_progres/firefighters_lm_wildfires.md

 wage.
 We say this is not necessarily bad.

-In my opinion, the intensiveness of the firefighters shifts can be reflected in their salary as a limited bonus.This way, the salary will not be too varied, but the hard work will be rewarded with extra pay.
+In my opinion, the intensiveness of the firefighters shifts can be reflected in their salary as a limited bonus.
+This way, the salary will not be too varied, but the hard work will be rewarded with extra pay.
 In addition, a long-term salary plan that will attract good potential firefighters is a basic need in any planned planned market with demand